Non-covalent interaction: π-effects

-π-effects can be broken down into numerous categories, including π-π interactions, cation-π & anion-π interactions, and polar-π interactions.
-In general, π-effects are associated with the interactions of molecules with the π-systems of conjugated molecules such as benzene.
+π-effects can be broken down into numerous categories, including π-stacking, cation-π and anion-π interactions, and polar-π interactions.
+In general, π-effects are associated with the interactions of molecules with the π-systems of arenes.

 π–π interaction

 π–π interactions are associated with the interaction between the π-orbitals of a molecular system.
 The high polarizability of aromatic rings lead to dispersive interactions as major contribution to so-called stacking effects.
 These play a major role for interactions of nucleobases e.g. in DNA.
 For a simple example, a benzene ring, with its fully conjugated π cloud, will interact in two major ways (and one minor way) with a neighboring benzene ring through a π–π interaction (see figure 3).
 The two major ways that benzene stacks are edge-to-face, with an enthalpy of ~2 kcal/mol, and displaced (or slip stacked), with an enthalpy of ~2.3 kcal/mol.
 The sandwich configuration is not nearly as stable of an interaction as the previously two mentioned due to high electrostatic repulsion of the electrons in the π orbitals.